June Downey: Later life

 As Downey grew older, she concentrated on her teaching.
 She published her last book, Creative Imagination, in 1929 tying together her interests in psychology and the arts.
 Downey gained membership to the council of the American Psychological Association between 1923 and 1925 and was one of the first two women admitted to membership in the Society of Experimental Psychologists in 1929, along with Margaret Washburn.
 Downey never married and had no children.

 Downey died at her sister's home in Trenton, New Jersey, in 1932 after being taken ill with stomach cancer.
 Shortly after her death, Downey's family presented her private library to the University of Wyoming.
 The university held a memorial service for her, and in 1999 she was named a finalist of "Wyoming Citizen of the Century".
 James Rowland Angell, whom Downey worked under for her doctorate, described her as "endowed with an unusually alert and discerning mind and with a maturity of judgment extremely infrequent in students of her age."

 Major contributions

 Downey primarily did research on handwriting, but included some research on motor processes such as involuntary muscle movement and its connection to the mind and personality.
 Downey had studied the practice of muscle reading from a psychological perspective.

 In 1919, Downey developed the Downey Individual Will-Temperament Test.
 This test was one of her biggest contributions to personality psychology and was one of the first personality inventories.
 The test measured personality based on handwriting.
 It contained 10 smaller tests that when combined could be calculated into a total score that represented one's "will-capacity".
 The Downey Individual Will-Temperament Test was arranged to represent three personality types.
 The three personality types are hairtrigger, which is impulsive and quick, the witful type, succinct and decisive, and the accurate type, which is slow and thoughtful.
+However this type of test had poor reliability because it had measured traits that were similar but had not correlated with each other.
+These tests were also administered, and scores were deemed subjective.
+Downy realizing this had planned to make changes before her time of death.